ralucamavriche/acme-project/README.md

    - `@tailwindcss/postcss` is installed.
    - `tailwind.css` is imported in your entry file.
    - Dev server is restarted after config changes.

- ---

- Let me know if you want this saved as a `README.md` or need further customization!